rxght/vulkan-project/README.md

-# Batako Engine
+# Batako

 > ### Todo:
-> * Look over and clean up existing code.
-(PushConstant class especially needs some work)
+> * Handle mouse and keyboard input.
+I think it would be nice to support both events and polling but I don't know if that's realistic.
+> * Make a drawable that can be edited at runtime.
+I'm thinking the user fills in pixels in a grid to create your own tetris-style block.
 > * Add some form of importing.
-(FBX seems nice but maybe a bit complicated)
+I'm thinking either FBX or  glTF.